aredridel/wpsec/README.md

 wpsec /path/to/wordpress
 ```

-Will print a list of files that differ from the Wordpress distribution that is currently installed in that directory.
+Will print a list of files that differ from the Wordpress distribution that is currently installed in that directory, or differ from the distribution of plugin or theme..

 Caveats
 -------

-Does not know about plugins or themes yet.

-Shows uploads as unknown files as well.

 For speed this tool uses a bloom filter to verify files against.
 There is a possibility of false negatives.